 A Wisconsin native, Amy was homeschooled K–12 along with her four younger siblings.
 She developed a passion for politics while involved in Generation Joshua in high school and eventually double majored in politics & government and criminal justice

 Upon graduation, Amy returned to Wisconsin where she worked as a field director for Americans for Prosperity.
 She later received her JD from the University of Wisconsin Law School, where she served as president of the Federalist Society and articles editor

 of the Wisconsin Law Review.

 Amy loves to travel, and, in addition to Wisconsin and Tennessee, has lived in Idaho, Colorado, England, Thailand, and now Virginia.
-When not at work, she can usually be found buried in a book (she averages over 300 a year), traveling, or making new friends.
+When not at work, you can usually find her buried in a book (she averages over 200 a year), traveling, or failing to kill her 9 jade plants.